AS-JD/temperature-control-with-arduino-and-VB/README.md

 -Form1.vb: visual vasic code.

+-New Project.pdsprj :simulation with isis.

+-sketch_aug11a.ino : code arduino

 In this project I used the LM35 temperature-sensor for measurements.
 Data is read through Serial Port